-The CIAC Board of Control has the authority to approve the formation of cooperative athletic teams by two, but no more than three, member high schools under the following conditions:
+The CIAC Board of Control shall have the authority to approve the formation of cooperative athletic teams by two, but no more than three, member high schools under the following conditions:

-- 1. The determination of the proper set of circumstances which will allow two or three, but no more than three schools, to form a cooperative arrangement will cause an unreasonable displacement of potential competitors from one of the schools, the request to form a cooperative will be denied.
+- 1. The determination of the proper set of circumstances which will allow two or three, but no more than three schools, to form a cooperative team will depend significantly on the issue of competitor displacement.
+When the CIAC believes that a cooperative arrangement will cause an unreasonable displacement of potential competitors from one of the schools, the request to form a cooperative will be denied.
 Schools having sufficient numbers of competitors are advised not to request the formation of a cooperative team in that sport.
-It is only when two, but no more than three schools are experiencing difficulty obtaining an adequate number of competitors to form a team that the request for a cooperative team should be initiated. - Cooperative teams are not permitted to add a third team if the total number of players on the existing cooperative team exceed the maximum determined limit in each sport. - 3.
+It is only when two, but no more than three schools are experiencing difficulty in obtaining the desired number of competitors to form a team that the request for a cooperative team should be initiated. - 2.
+Cooperative teams are not permitted to add a third team if the total number of players on the existing cooperative team exceed the maximum determined limit in each sport. - 3.
 Three team cooperative programs cannot exceed two (2) times the maximum determined limit in each sport. - 4.
 The schools are located in the same geographical area. - 5.
 All schools participating in the cooperative must be members of the CIAC, Inc. - 6.
 The combined boy or girl enrollments in grades 10, 11, and 12 of the schools involved in the cooperative team will be used to determine the classification of the cooperative for participation in CIAC tournaments. - 7.
 The cooperative sponsorship agreement is established for a period of two consecutive school years.
 However, approval may be granted for a one year period. - 8.
 The governing boards of all schools participating in the cooperative team agreement jointly make application to the CIAC Board of Control for approval of the cooperative team agreement. - 9.
 Written assurance that a "no cut" policy will govern the cooperative. - 10.
-The joint application must include: - a.
-Written approval from the league(s) of which the cooperating schools are members, or in the event the cooperative team will not be affiliated with a league, wirrten approval from a minimum of six schools included in the cooperative team's schedule of competition: - b.
+The joint application includes: - a.
+Written approval from the league(s) of which the cooperating schools are members, or in the event the cooperative team will not be affiliated with a league, wirrten approval from a minimum of six schools included in the cooperative team's schedule of competition; - b.
 The application form signed by the principals of the cooperating schools designating the name under which the cooperative team will compete; - c.
-A report of the number of potential students from each of the cooperative schools expected to participate on the cooperative team; - d.
-A report of the number of students, if any, from each of the cooperating schools who have been participating in the sport involved, in programs offered on an on-cooperative basis by their own schools; - e.
+A report of the potential number of students from each of the cooperative schools expected to participate on the cooperative team; - d.
+A report of the number of students, if any, from each of the cooperating schools who have been participating in the sport involved, in programs offered on a non-cooperative basis by their own schools; - e.
 A statement expressing the reasons for the formation of a cooperative team; - f.
 Written assurance that the cooperative team will not limit or lessen participation opportunities for students in any of the cooperating schools.
-A "no cut" policy must be in place. - 7.
-Eligibility lists for the previous season in the sport in question. - 11.
-The principal of the host school will be designated as responsible for all CIAC-related correspondence concerning the cooperative team.
+A "no cut" policy must be in place. - g.
+Eligibility lists for the previous season in the sport in question.